 The role of Ministries of Finance moving forward will be crucial in trying to bring all this together, yet without stepping on the toes or stepping into the domain or territory set by others.
 So, it really is an issue about collaboration.
-Interview with Ministry of Finance official in a developing country subnational governments and certain non-state stakeholders.
-Some are presided over by the head of state, or report directly to them, which gives the body greater prominence and political backing.
-Others are chaired by the ministry responsible for climate change.
-Regardless of the institutional form, it is important that Ministries of Finance take an active role in coordination on climate change and help ensure it has political backing.
-Furthermore, the budgeting process offers a powerful coordination tool and an opportunity for the Ministry of Finance to exercise leadership on climate change in working with other ministries.
+(Interview with Ministry of Finance official from a developing country)

-Most countries establish formal coordination mechanisms on climate change, which often take the form of inter-ministerial commissions or climate councils, with representation of the key ministries relevant for climate action.
-Coordination bodies sometimes also include representation of
+Most countries establish formal coordination mechanisms on climate change, which often take the form of interministerial commissions or climate councils, with representation of the key ministries relevant for climate action.